OUR TEACHERS

 Thomas Wade

-guitar/ukulele/bass/music production/songwriting
+guitar/ukulele/drums/bass/music production/songwriting

 Thomas’ life-long love for music was born when he strummed his first guitar at age four, and while other youngsters were playing hide and seek, he was performing weekly throughout southern Ontario with a popular family band from Burford.